 nono run --profile claude-code -- claude

-Groups: user_caches_macos, node_runtime, rust_runtime, python_runtime, vscode, unlink_protection (plus all base_groups)
+Groups: claude_code_macos, claude_code_linux, user_caches_macos, claude_cache_linux, node_runtime, rust_runtime, python_runtime, vscode_macos, vscode_linux, nix_runtime, git_config, unlink_protection (plus default groups)

 Network: Allowed